August 9, 2020; revised July 25, 2022

 Consciousness Is a Fundamental Aspect of Nature

-10. In the following video presentation, David Chalmers makes some points that are important.
+10. In the following video presentation, David Chalmers makes some important points.

 - Around 8 minutes, he explains that current theories of our world cannot accommodate consciousness.